filgf/TwoDeeGrid/doc/ReadMe_EN.md

 returns the last key that has been pressed on the keyboard.
 Contrary to `waitMouseClick()` `getKeyPressed()` does *not* wait until a key has been pushed.

-The different key pressed events are encoded in the JDK class `KeyEvent` (TODO: LINK).
+The different key pressed events are encoded in the JDK class [`KeyEvent`](http://docs.oracle.com/javase/7/docs/api/java/awt/event/KeyEvent.html).
 If no key was pressed `KeyEvent.CHAR_UNDEFINED` is returned.

 The following example opens a narrow window.
 The green square can be moved left and right using the arrow keys: